PULdischo/ficherito/docs/getting-started/first-project.md

 # Your First Project

-This tutorial walks you through creating a complete Flatfish project from start to finish.
-We'll work with a real historical document collection and explore all of Flatfish's features.
+This tutorial walks you through a complete Ficherito project from start to finish, using your own historical document images.

 ---

 ## What We'll Cover

-1. Understanding your source material
+1. Preparing your document images
-2. Uploading documents to Hugging Face
-3. Configuring Flatfish
+2. Configuring Ficherito
-4. Running individual pipeline stages
+3. Running the pipeline step by step
-5. Reviewing and editing outputs
+4. Reviewing and editing outputs
-6. Building and deploying your site
+5. Building, previewing, and deploying your site

 **Time needed:** 30-45 minutes